- What is Opening Days?

 Parents and family members are encouraged to participate in the first two days of Opening Days.
 Several informational sessions on topics such as residence life, technology, the academic environment and general parent concerns will be offered.
 Parents also have an opportunity to meet other parents from their city or region, allowing them to network and develop connections.[back to top]

-There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days "Passport to Salem" program on Saturday, August 24, where students will be expected to bring spending money for activities such as movies or eating out.
-The student meal plan starts at dinner on Thursday, August 22.
+There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days "Passport to Salem" program on Saturday, August 22, where students will be expected to bring spending money for activities such admission to an event or eating out.
+The student meal plan starts at dinner on Thursday, August 20.

 For parents and family members, meals are not provided.
-There are two meals during Opening Days that require tickets for parents and family members: Opening Days Picnic on Thursday, August 22 and lunch on Friday, August 23.
-You may purchase tickets in advance (starting mid June 2013) online at willamette.edu/go/openingdays.
+There are two meals during Opening Days that require tickets for parents and family members: Opening Days Picnic on Thursday, August 20 and lunch on Friday, August 21.
+Tickets can be purchased online in advance starting in mid-June.
 Tickets will also be available for purchase at Opening Days check-in, but you are encouraged to purchase in advance in order to take advantage of a lower price.

 Goudy Commons and Cat Cavern will be open for other meals, accepting cash or credit cards.[back to top]

-Enclosed in a summer 2013 parent mailing will be a magnet listing important University phone numbers.
+Enclosed in a summer 2015 parent mailing will be a magnet listing important University phone numbers.
 We encourage you to place the magnet on your refrigerator for easy access.
-In addition, all Willamette departments can be accessed through the University's website.
+In addition, all administrative and academic departments can be visited on the Willamette website.
+Anytime you have questions, please call the Office of Student Activities at 503-370-6463.
+We would love to help you![back to top]

 We have provided a list of books that have served as invaluable resources to parents and first-year college students across the nation.
 All of these books may be ordered from The Willamette Store with free shipping.